 - Or if they interact with other users privately

-These are typical product behaviors and actions that users must take.”
+These are typical product behaviours and actions that users must take.”

 Ruben continued saying that “you can also look at other things like, for example if users log into the product.
 They (the users) may log in to use the product, but they are unable to use it because they are confused—they have no idea how to use it, so they skip it altogether.”

-Product behaviors like the ones Ruben described are critical.
-In fact, according to Ruben, they are “as close as possible to the core value of the product, and they are typically very helpful.”
+Product behaviours like the ones Ruben described are critical.
+In fact, according to Ruben, they are “as close as possible to the core value proposition of the product, and they are typically very helpful.”

 However, some SaaS businesses seem to rely solely on logins as retention metrics.
-According to Ruben, this creates a problem of what retention is since SaaS businesses worry about logins and seem to ignore some important product behaviors and actions.
+According to Ruben, this creates a problem of what retention is since SaaS businesses worry about logins and seem to ignore some important product behaviours and actions in their product action plan.

-As Ruben explained, “companies sort of fall back to logins as a catchall and say, “Okay, we care about users logging in, let’s worry about some of the actual product behaviors later on.”
+As Ruben explained, “companies sort of fall back to logins as a catchall and say, “Okay, we care about users logging in, let’s worry about some of the actual product behaviours later on.”

 But, defining retention by logins “can be a pretty weak definition of what a retained user is or what an onboarded user is since they’re not actually using the product quite yet.”

 Of course, an action like login shows intent.
-It shows the effort of the user to use the product.
+It shows the effort of the user to use the product and deal with the pain point it solves.
 But, it shouldn’t be treated as a standalone metric to describe or improve retention.

 SaaS Metrics That Can Help You Increase Retention

 Assuming that someone is using your product for some time now, you need to start measuring retention.
+Optimising for Retention is one of the most important elements of your Go-to-Market strategy (GTM Strategy).
 According to Ruben, “retention can be in any kind of long-term fashion.”
-And he continued saying that “for a SaaS metric, we can actually look at customer churn.”
+And he continued saying that “for a SaaS metric, we can actually look at customer churn across marketing channels, use cases and buyer personas.”

 - Activity churn